Imaginatio/REL/README.md

     - date: consider extracting incorrect dates (like feb.
 31st) with some flag
 - Utils
     - Generate sample strings that match a regex (e.g. with [Xeger](http://code.google.com/p/xeger/))
-    - Source generation or compiler plugin to enable REL independance \[at runtime]
+    - Source generation or compiler plugin to enable REL independence \[at runtime]
-    - Binary tool that would take a REL file, compile it and produce regexes in several flavors / programming langagues
+    - Binary tool that would take a REL file, compile it and produce regexes in several flavors / programming languages
 - Documentation
     - Document cleaners, extractors, matchers, flavors
     - Make the present document a simple description and split the documentation part into several linked pages: syntax, matchers, extractors, flavors…